Ophanim

 The First Book of Enoch (71.7) seems to imply that the Ophanim are equated to the "Thrones" in Christianity when it lists them all together, in order: "...round about were Seraphim, Cherubim, and Ophanim".

 Function

 It is said that they were the actual wheels of the Lord's Heavenly Chariot (Merkabah).

 "The four wheels had rims and they had spokes, and their rims were full of eyes round about."

-They are also frequently referred to as "many-eyed ones."
+They are also frequently referred to as "many-eyed ones".

 Ophanim in specific spiritual traditions

 Ophanim in Judaism

-Maimonides lists Ophanim as the closest of angels to God in his exposition of the Jewish angelic hierarchy.
+Maimonides lists Ophanim as the second to closest of angels to God in his exposition of the Jewish angelic hierarchy.

 In prayer

 The kedusha section in the morning prayer (in the blessings preceding the recitation of the Shema) includes the phrase, "The ophanim and the holy living creatures with great uproar raise themselves up; facing the seraphim they offer praise, saying, 'Blessed be God's glory from His place."
 The inspiration behind this particular passage is Ezekiel's vision (ch. i.).
 The theme of angels praising God was inserted into the passage by paytanim (Jewish liturgical poets).

 Ophanim are mentioned in the El Adon prayer, often sung by the congregation, as part of the traditional Shabbat morning service.

 In the Jewish angelic hierarchy thrones and wheels are different.
 This is also true in the Kabbalistic angelic hierarchy.